FLEX-MoE: Federated Mixture-of-Experts with Load-balanced Expert Assignment for Edge Computing: Conclusion

 \section{Conclusion}

-We proposed FLEX-MoE, a federated MoE framework that addresses the critical challenge of expert assignment under resource constraints while ensuring system-wide load balancing.
+In this work, we proposed FLEX-MoE, a federated MoE framework that addresses the critical challenge of expert assignment in next-generation edge computing under resource constraints while ensuring system-wide load balancing.
 Our framework introduces a client-expert fitness score mechanism and a load-balanced expert assignment algorithm that jointly optimizes client-expert specialization and balanced expert utilization.
-Experimental results on three datasets demonstrate that load balancing is essential for effective federated MoE training, particularly under non-IID data distributions where a naive greedy baseline leads to severe expert imbalance and degraded performance.
-Our approach consistently achieves superior load balance while maintaining competitive accuracy, highlighting the importance of global optimization in federated MoE deployment.
+Our experimental results demonstrate that load balancing is essential for effective federated MoE training, particularly under non-IID data distributions.
+Our approach consistently achieves superior load balance while maintaining competitive accuracy, highlighting the importance of global optimization in federated MoE deployment for future AI-native wireless communications.